TheMody/Faster-Convergence-for-Transformer-Fine-tuning-with-Line-Search-Methods/README.md

 - `pip install datasets` for huggingface datasets <3
 - `pip install tensorflow-datasets` for tensorflow datasets <3
 - `pip install wandb` for optional logging <3
-- for easy replication just use conda and environment.yml
+- for easy replication use conda and environment.yml

 ## Replicating Results
-For replicating all Results of the Paper just run:
+For replicating all Results of the Paper run:

 ```
 $ python run_multiple.py